 Electric field and potential, D.C. circuits, Magnetic fields, Faraday's Law, inductance and capacitance, AC circuits, wave motion, EM waves and spectrum.
+Credit will not be given for both this course and PHYS 214.

 Prerequisite: A grade of C- or better in PHYS 102.